facebookarchive/AsyncDisplayKit/docs/_docs/batch-fetching-api.md

 nextPage: automatic-subnode-mgmt.html
 ---

-AsyncDisplayKit's Batch Fetching API makes it easy to add fetching chunks of new data.
-Usually this would be done in a `-scrollViewDidScroll:` method, but ASDK provides a more structured mechanism.
+Texture's Batch Fetching API makes it easy to add fetching chunks of new data.
+Usually this would be done in a `-scrollViewDidScroll:` method, but Texture provides a more structured mechanism.

 By default, as a user is scrolling, when they approach the point in the table or collection where they are 2 "screens" away from the end of the current content, the table will try to fetch more data.